Day Trading strategy

 Trend traders may opt to enter a short position when an asset is trending lower.
 A downtrend is characterised by lower swing lows and lower swing highs.

-Countertrend day trading is a trading strategy in which traders attempt to make profits by trading against the current trend.
+Countertrend day trading is a trading strategy in which traders attempt to trade against the current trend.

 The idea here is to find the end of a trend and get in early when the trend reverses.